 That way you cater for the effect of inflation and make your future money worth something.

-3 to 5 years Saving - if you need to use some or all of your money at short notice, you should not commit to a long-term plan such as an endowment or unit trust.
+3 to 5 years Saving - if you need to use some or all of your money at short notice, don't commit to a long-term plan such as an endowment or unit trust.
 These investments have costs and it takes time to recoup these expenses.
-Ideally your savings should be in a bank.

 The best product with a bank is a Money Market Account or Fund.

 Whilst you are saving towards that minimum balance use a normal savings account.

 Bank accounts return interest and that is added to your total income for tax.
 Do not be too concerned as SARS have given us reasonable deductions from income tax, for interest earned.
 You need a fairly large amount in savings accounts before you are liable for tax.
 Check with a tax adviser if you are concerned.